TheOnlyMrCat/33/README.md

 ### Lists
 There are two list registers.
 One that you can perform operations on, and one for simply storing a second list.
 The list is initially filled in with `argv`

+#### List operations
+* `b`: Sets the destination string to a string in the mutable list, specified by the counter
+* `f`: Sets a value in the mutable list, specified by the counter, to the source string
+* `u`: Swaps the mutable and backup lists
+* `v`: Appends the backup list to the mutable list
+* `y`: Sets the list to the value of the source string split by the value of the destination string
+* `Z`: Clears the mutable list

 ## Flow control
 ### Conditionals